ysyk2021/the-power-of-redefining-failure-a-guide-to-learning-from-your-mistakes/src/chapter-7-2.md

-# Strategies for Staying Present and Grounded During Times of Transition

 In this chapter, we will explore strategies for staying present and grounded during times of transition.
 Transition periods can be filled with uncertainty, stress, and overwhelm.
 By practicing mindfulness and adopting specific techniques, we can navigate these transitions with grace and maintain our mental and emotional well-being.
 Let's delve into various strategies that can help us stay present and grounded during times of transition.